+* * * Second Change * * * *

 x.1 Use case on Anonymity based 6G system Information Exposure

 x.1.1 Description

 Traditionally, when exposing user data, the system also provides the UE-specific identifiers, such as the External Group ID and GPSI (Generic Public Subscription Identifier).
 Sharing this information, however, is contingent upon explicit user consent due to stringent security and privacy requirements.
 These privacy constraints, while necessary to safeguard user data, impose limitations on the breadth of UE-related events that can be reported to Application Functions (AF).
 This bottleneck hinders the system’s ability to provide rich and meaningful consolidated data that could benefit third-party applications for monetization, network optimization and public safety.